 My background

-I am an English woman married to Feri an Iranian from Sede, Esfahan and between us we have 2 sons neither of whom have yet been to Iran.
+I am an English woman married to Feri an Iranian from Sede, Esfahan and between us we have 2 sons.
+William has just returned from his first visit to Iran and was both amazed and thrilled by what he saw and experienced.
+He will definitely return.
 I have an Iranian passport which enables me to travel to Iran without Visa.
-Feri was educated in the UK during the mid to late 1970′s and after 1979 only returned to Iran once until he went back to see his family in 2001.
-We now have a house in Sede, built next door to Feri’s sister so we have a base from which we travel the area and entertain the neverending relatives who pop in to say “Salam” when we are in residence.
+Feri was educated in the UK during the mid to late 1970’s and after 1979 only returned to Iran once until he went back to see his family in 2001.
+We now have a house in Sede, built next door to Feri’s sister so we have a base from which we travel the area and entertain the never ending relatives who pop in to say “Salam” when we are in residence.
 Unlike the Queen we have no need to raise a flag to signify our presence, the Iranian jungle-drum equivalent does a fine job in letting everyone know when we arrive!

 We have Feri’s mother, sister, brother-in-law, sister-in-law, aunts and uncles, cousins, neices and nephews as well as the more remote but extensive family network most of whom live locally or apart from a few in Mashhad and Bushehr, in Tehran.
 All this means that there is always some family occasion going on and I have experienced engagements and weddings as well as the usual family get-togethers when it is quite normal to have 30 people round for dinner.